hjkgrp/starter-hugo-research-group/content/tutorials/2017-10-02-molsimplify-tutorial-7-easy-ligand-functionalization-molsimplify/index.md

 ![](compl.png)

 I hope you found this structure building tutorial helpful.
-If you have any questions about this tutorial or molsimplify, please [email us](mailto:molsimplify@mit.edu?subject=molsimplify%20ligand%20functionalization%20tutorial%20questions)!
+If you have any questions about this tutorial or molSimplify, please [email us](mailto:molsimplify@mit.edu?subject=molsimplify%20ligand%20functionalization%20tutorial%20questions)!